Wael Hallaq: Courses taught

-Over the last three and a half decades, Hallaq has taught a wide range of courses, both graduate and undergraduate, the latter in particular since he joined Columbia.
+Over the last four decades, Hallaq has taught a wide range of courses, both graduate and undergraduate, the latter in particular since he joined Columbia.
 The undergraduate course offerings include modules on key classical texts in translation; Central Questions in Islamic Law; Jihad, Liberalism and Violence; Sufism, Sharia and Politics; and History of Islamic law across the centuries.
 On the graduate level, he taught seminars – all conducted on the basis of primary Arabic sources – in Quranic exegesis; Hadith; Usul al-Fiqh; Fiqh; Adab al-Mufti; Adab al-Qadi; Logic (Mantiq); Political texts and mirrors for the prince; Sufism; and Nahda writings and modern moral philosophy.

 Current research

-Hallaq's current research addresses questions around governance in Islamic history from the formative period down to the middle Ottoman centuries, with a specific focus on the Mamluk domain.
-Of the two volumes projected, one will cover the legal history of Mamluk society and "state," dealing with various aspects of how "law" operated under that empire.
-The second volume will examine the structures of what might be called the Islamic constitutional conception in the middle period.
-The idea is to examine the various parts or "branches" of governance and how these parts interacted with, or against, each other.
-This includes a study of the Islamic "political man," a particular constitution of an archetypal subjectivity that was assumed to sustain the government apparatus.
-Yet, the discourse of this volume never abandons comparison and contrast with the evolution of political structures in Europe since the fifteenth century, bringing one to bear on the other.
-The final aim is not only to produce a narrative of Islamic constitutional history, but also a critical heuristic that sheds light on the crisis of modern constitutional arrangements.
+Hallaq’s current research interests focus on two distinct projects, one aiming at a critique of the Enlightenment and modern conception of freedom while the other is a critique of modern philology, offering a kind of textual-ethical practice that he calls “dialectical philology.”